adr-sk/atom_one/README.md

 system.
 Also, it is probably sensible for the hub to implement a kind of delayed transfer system, so that accounts with large token amounts can be protected by this regulatory system in the case of theft.
-Perhaps accounts can opt out of this transfer-delay protection.
+Perhaps accounts can opt-out of this transfer-delay protection.

 The above minimal regulatory system still begs for a full system of checks and balances.
 That's another rabbit hole for another issue/document.
 The ATOM1